snoozle-software/intro_to_java/README.md

 then go in to the target/bin/ directory and run the shell script or BAT files to run the program.

+For example, if you want to run BasicDriver in unix

+    sh target/bin/BasicDriver

 ## Available Classes

 1. [Programming Basics](https://youtu.be/kLaV7rpH3rY)